brendanlong/prince-of-the-dark-kingdom/src/book-7/chapter-05.md

 A befuddlement charm?

-A bad hit of Wormwood snuff."
+A bad hit of Wormwood snuff.

 Imperius?